Zhang Ruoyun: 2024-present: Continued success and mainstream recognition

+In 2024, Zhang was cast as the male lead, Gao Feng, in the TV series Light of Dawn.
+In the Summer of 2024, the film Escape from the 21st Century was released.
+That same year, for his outstanding performance in Ordinary Greatness, Zhang earned his nomination for China TV Golden Eagle Award for Best Actor.

 Personal life

 Zhang and actress Tang Yixin revealed their relationship through Weibo on August 2, 2017.
 They got married in Ireland on June 27, 2019 after dating for close to 9 years.
+Their daughter was born in May 2020.